Murder of Robert McCartney: Criminal charges

 On 5 May 2005, Terence Davison and James McCormick were remanded in custody, charged with murdering McCartney and attempting to murder Devine respectively.
 McCormick is originally from England.
 They were held in the Republican wing of Maghaberry prison.

 Roughly four months later the accused were released on bail, and in June 2006, the attempted murder charge against McCormick was dropped, leaving a charge of causing an affray.

 The trial of Terrence Davison started on 22 May in Belfast Crown Court.
 Davison was charged with murder, and with affray along with James McCormick and Joseph Gerard Emmanuel Fitzpatrick.
 Davison was found not guilty by Mr Justice Gillen on 27 June 2008.

 Intimidation

 The McCartney family had lived in the Short Strand area of Belfast for five generations.
 However some local people in the Short Strand area, which is a largely Nationalist area, did not welcome their dispute with the IRA.
-A campaign of intimidation by Republicans drove members of the family and Robert's former fiancée, to relocate and has also caused one member to close her business in the city centre.
+A campaign of intimidation by Republicans drove members of the family and McCartney's former fiancée, to relocate and has also caused one member to close her business in the city centre.
 Intimidation was continuing as of 2008.
 The last McCartney sister to leave the area (Paula) departed Short Strand on 26 October 2005.

 As of 2007, the family were in contact with the family of Joseph Rafferty of Dublin, who died in similar circumstances.